-A standard appeal is a request for review of a decision made by the mental health plan or your provider that involves a denial or changes to services you think you need.
-If you request a standard appeal, the mental health plan may take up to 30 days to review it.
+A standard appeal is a request for review of a decision made by the MHP or your provider that involves a denial or changes to services you think you need.
+If you request a standard appeal, the MHP may take up to 30 days to review it.
 If you think waiting 30 days will put your health at risk, you should ask for an "expedited appeal."